SamsungDS/nvmFabTest/README.md

     - nvme-cli: `1001.1849403381348 ms`

 - libnvme itself adheres to the NVMe Specifications and hence does not pose challenges to test compliance from it's own internals.

+- Reduce the overhead of using subprocess and command response parsing

+- Option to use nvme-cli interface for nvme command execution as per requirement.